Implementing Streams in PHP

 sprint((new Stream(0, $fibonacci))->take(5)); // [0, 1, 1, 2, 3]

-To implement the Fibonacci sequence stream using this approach we are required to use a self-invoked function to wrap the previous value state required.
-Along with this we also need to provide a reference to the returned function itself, so as to invoke it again as the tail promise.
-These details, coupled with the requirement to return a new Stream instance in the tail-promise, seems to unnecessary cloud the solutions intent.
+To implement the Fibonacci sequence stream using this approach, we are required to use a self-invoked function to wrap the previous value state required.
+Along with this, we also need to provide a reference to the returned function itself, so as to invoke it again as the tail promise.
+These details, coupled with the requirement to return a new Stream instance in the tail-promise, seem to unnecessarily cloud the solution’s intent.

 Generator Approach